 Digital Collections Repository

 The Digital Collections Department, the Library of Trinity College Dublin, is delighted to host our Digital Collections Repository.
 This new digital resource will provide free Internet access to our growing collections of digitised library materials.

-Over the past few years the Library’s Digital Resources team has been hard at work digitising materials from the Manuscripts & Archives, Early Printed Books, and general collections, as well as designing and programming a unique new online repository interface.
+Over the past few years the Library’s Digital Collections team has been hard at work digitising materials from the Manuscripts & Archives, Early Printed Books, and general collections, as well as designing and programming a unique new online repository interface.
 With the launch of the first version of the Digital Collections Repository we are providing access to the remarkable treasures of our library for students, researchers, and armchair scholars anywhere in the world.

 For the first time, an Internet connection and a few clicks of the mouse or taps of a touchscreen are all that is needed to provide easy, intuitive access to the wealth of teaching, learning and research materials that sit at the centre of our historic university.

 Please join us and explore the digital library collections.

 Some of the most common questions that we receive in the Digital Collections Department centre around the specific types of imaging technologies we use for the capture of our library materials.
 The answer is always “It depends on the materials we are asked to digitise”, for there really is no "one size fits all solution" that will provide the quality of output and rate of throughput that we desire.

 For day-to-day image capture activities within the Digital Imaging Lab, we principally use camera technology, controlled studio lighting and adjustable large format copy stands to capture our final image files.
 This allows us to adapt quickly and easily to the wide variety of materials; velum, paper, papyri, photographic and three-dimensional artifacts which are held within the Trinity College collections.